Cache is the technique of persisting the

 <script runat="server">

-int _Departmentid=0;
+private int _Departmentid=0;

 public int DepartMentId